Embracing Negative Space in Interior Design

 What is Negative Space?

-Negative space is the unoccupied area in a room which plays a key role in creating balance and harmony.
+Negative space is the unoccupied area in a room that plays a key role in creating balance and harmony.
 It can be just as important as the furniture and decor.
 Like the space around a striking artwork, it draws attention and enhances impact while highlighting key elements and pieces.

 It also shapes a room’s architecture, adding flow, depth, and dimension to the overall design.